best walks perth - rocky pool walk kalamunda

 Burns Beach

-As far as coastal walks go, Burns Beach is up there among our favourites.
+As far as coastal walks go, Burns Beach is up there with our favourites.

-It’s not as crowded as walking the Sorrento or Cottesloe paths can be, and the views over the turquoise ocean are just stunning.
-Start from the Burns Beach car park and make your way to Mullaloo for a relaxing yet invigorating stroll oceanside.
+It’s not as crowded as the Sorrento or Cottesloe paths, and the views over the turquoise ocean are nothing short of stunning.
+Begin at the Burns Beach car park and make your way to Mullaloo for a relaxing and invigorating stroll oceanside.

 • Length: 7.8-kilometre loop